 Angela was designated for the President role while I was the Vice-President Education-elect.
 A week before the executive committee was installed, Angela was given a project at work that required her to travel often.
 Being a responsible person, she decided that she couldn’t hold on to the post of president without being around most of the time.
 They scrambled to find her replacement but it was tough.

 When approached, I declined to be the president initially.
-As a free spirit, I don’t want to be responsible for others.
+As a free spirit, I didn’t want to be responsible for others.
 That’s why I hadn’t been a leader after secondary school.

-But, I was told that everything was ready for the installation ceremony which just a week away, and several members had turned down to be president.
-I accepted the post under such circumstances.
+But I was told that everything was ready for the installation ceremony that was just a week away, and several members had turned down to be president.
+I had accepted the post under such circumstances.

 That’s how I became the accidental and reluctant President and Angela’s scapegoat.

-What most of you didn’t know was my challenge started even before my presidency began.
+What most of you didn’t know, however, was my challenge started even before my presidency began.
 Just a week after installation and before the term kicked off, the then-VPE said she’d like to quit.

 Upon checking if I was the problem, she told me frankly that I was micromanaging.
 I thought I was helping out to lighten the heavy workload but I didn’t expect it to be seen as micromanaging.